 Typical challenges that we see

-Proof-of-concept (POC) projects often don't include enough data to show off the performance of Azure SQL Data Warehouse
+Proof-of-concept (POC) projects often don’t include enough data to show off the performance of Azure Synapse Analytics

-Microsoft designed Azure SQL Data Warehouse for unlimited scale using a massively parallel computer (MPP) architecture.
-If the existing Oracle Data Warehouse solution uses a large server using symmetric multiprocessor (SMP) under 10 terabytes of data, performance using Azure SQL Data Warehouse may produce disappointing results.
+Microsoft designed Azure Synapse Analytics (previously Azure SQL Data Warehouse) for unlimited scale using a massively parallel computer (MPP) architecture.
+If the existing Oracle Data Warehouse solution uses a large server using symmetric multiprocessor (SMP) under 10 terabytes of data, performance using Azure Synapse Analytics may produce disappointing results.

-We recommend POC projects with Azure SQL Data Warehouse using a set of tables that are more than 10 terabytes to showcase performance against huge sets of data.
+We recommend POC projects with Azure Synapse Analytics using a set of tables that are more than 10 terabytes to showcase performance against huge sets of data.

-In order to migrate the data to Azure SQL Data Warehouse, we can utilize several methods for migrating data from an on-premises Oracle Data Warehouse tables to Azure SQL Data Warehouse including:
+In order to migrate the data to Azure Synapse Analytics, we can utilize several methods for migrating data from an on-premises Oracle Data Warehouse tables to Azure Synapse Analytics including:

 - Using parallel servers to export tables as CSV files share and then upload them to Azure storage over Azure ExpressRoute.